Taking the train in Japan: the guide

 Here are the several regional Shinkansen, listed from north to south:

-From Shin Aomori (north of Honshu) to Kagoshima (south of Kyushu) there are about 2,200 kilometers of Shinkansen lines, completed in March 2016 by 200 additional lines from Hakodate (south of Hokkaido)
+From Shin Aomori (north of Honshu) to Kagoshima (south of Kyushu) there are about 2,200 kilometers of Shinkansen lines, completed in March 2016 by a 200km additional line from Hakodate (south of Hokkaido).

 Click here on our map to make it larger: